-Specializing on the history of Russia in the late nineteenth and early twentieth centuries, Mark D. Steinberg’s research focuses on the city, revolutions, emotions, violence, space, and utopia.
+Mark D. Steinberg specializes on the history of Russia in the late nineteenth and early twentieth centuries.
+His research focuses on the city, revolutions, emotions, violence, space, and utopia.
 His books include Voices of Revolution, 1917 (Yale, 2001); Proletarian Imagination: Self, Modernity, and the Sacred in Russia, 1910-1925 (Cornell, 2002); Sacred Stories: Religion and Spirituality in Modern Russia, ed. with Heather Coleman (Indiana, 2006); A History of Russia, with Nicholas Riasanovsky (Oxford, 9th edition, forthcoming 2018); Religion, Morality, and Community in Post-Soviet Societies, ed. with Catherine Wanner (Indiana, 2008); Kul’tury gorodov Rossiiskoi imperii na rubezhe XIX - XX vekov, ed. with Boris Kolonitskii (St. Petersburg, Evropeiskii dom, 2009); Petersburg Fin de Siècle (Yale, 2011); and The Russian Revolution, 1905-1921 (Oxford, 2017).
 He was the editor of Slavic Review from 2006 to 2013.
 He has begun research on a new comparative urban history project tentatively titled "The Crooked and the Straight in Urban Public Space: Leningrad, Odessa, Shanghai, and New York City, 1919-1932."

 Other faculty with expertise in Russian history include: